Wiltshire Council shares information on local help available during Children's Mental Health Week

-"Locally we worked with Oxford Health NHS Foundation Trust and Barnardo's Healthy Minds Wiltshire to develop On Your Mind, a website which provides free, safe online support for young people, with links to support from other local and national organisations.
+"Locally we worked with Oxford Health NHS Foundation Trust and Barnardo's Healthy Minds Wiltshire to develop On your mind: Wiltshire Children and Young People Emotional Wellbeing Service, a website which provides free, safe online support for young people, with links to support from other local and national organisations.
 There is also a new advice page for Wiltshire parents and carers which includes practical strategies to support children with their mental health and wellbeing and there is more support on the Oxford Health website on child mental health."

 Place2Be launched the first ever Children's Mental Health Week in 2015 to shine a spotlight on the importance of children and young people's mental health.
 This year's theme, Express Yourself is about finding ways to share feelings, thoughts, or ideas, through creativity.
 This could be through art, music, writing and poetry, dance and drama, photography and film, and doing activities that make you feel good.